VimsecAu/kb/m365/baselines/exo.md

 - _Rationale:_ Malicious attachments often take the form of click-to-run files, though other file types can contain malicious content as well.
-As such, determining the full list of file types to block is left to each organization, to be made in accordance with their risk tolerance.
+As such, determining the full list of file types to block is left to each organisation, to be made in accordance with their risk tolerance.
 - _Last modified:_ May 2024
 - _MITRE ATT&CK TTP Mapping:_
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)